Apolitical, My Ars!

-The Philadelphia Avant-Garde Studies Consortium (PASC) is seeking proposals for papers, lightning presentations, performances, and exhibitions for its 2017 Symposium, “Apolitical, My Ars!: Dissent, Resistance, and Revolution in the Avant-Garde Arts,” which will be held Friday, December 1, 2017, 10 a.m. to 6 p.m., in the Class of 1978 Orrery Pavilion of the Kislak Center for Special Collections, Rare Books, and Manuscripts in the University of Pennsylvania’s Van Pelt Library.
+The Philadelphia Avant-Garde Studies Consortium (PASC) presents its third annual symposium, “Apolitical, My Ars!: Dissent, Resistance, and Revolution in the Avant-Garde Arts,” on Friday, December 1, 2017, 10 a.m. to 6 p.m., in the Class of 1978 Pavilion, Kislak Center for Special Collections, Rare Books and Manuscripts, Van Pelt-Dietrich Library Center.

 Although avant-garde work is sometimes labeled “apolitical” because of a presumed fixation on pure formal experimentation and an “art for art’s sake” aloofness, avant-garde movements and individual artists often developed in response to specific political events or more pervasive sociopolitical conditions.
 Harold Rosenberg posited that “the politics of an avant-garde art movement might consist of nothing more rebellious than overthrowing the conviction of the middle class that color in a painting ought to correspond to that of appearances,” but avant-garde political engagement has often gone far beyond the flouting of bourgeois aesthetics.